 Proposition 4: “I’ll just wear vegan leather.”

 So we’ve pretty much ascertained that real leather – chrome tanning or not- is not an ethical option.
 That leaves only vegan leather as an option right?
 Well…no. You see, vegan leather can come with disastrous implications too.
 Let me explain.

 Vegan leather can be made from quite a few different materials.
-We live in exciting times where technology is constantly breaking the limits of what’s possible.
+We live in exciting times where technology is continually breaking the limits of what’s possible.

 But before we explore the newer versions of vegan, let’s start with the most traditional and readily available form of vegan leather.

-The most common form of vegan leather is PVC, Polyvinyl chloride, despite the fact that there are better alternatives to PVC.
+The most common form of vegan leather is PVC, Polyvinylchloride, even though there are better alternatives to PVC.